SaraSanSan/AI-learning/IBM-AI-DA_1_DataAnalytics&GenAI.md

     " Write a <…..> query to Create a database on <…..>, create a <….> and insert values in these tables " " Create a database on <…..>, create tables, insert values "

-    _Write a SQL query to Create a database on sales, create a customer table, a sales table, a product table and insert values in these tables (ChatGPT)_
+    Ex: Write a SQL query to Create a database on sales, create a customer table, a sales table, a product table and insert values in these tables (ChatGPT)
-    _Create a database on customers and sales, create tables, insert values (dbsensei)_
+    Ex: Create a database on customers and sales, create tables, insert values (dbsensei)